peytonhong/KIROPE/README.md

-# Kinematics driven Robot Pose Estimation with Monocular Camera
+# Kinematics Guided Robot Pose Estimation with Monocular Camera

 This work is intended to utilize the robot's Kinematics information for articulated robot's joint pose estimation.
 Example1 ~ Example6 are those I have made to learn PyBullet and NVISII for automatic training data generation.